Skip to content

 Those are about controlling the return current and common-mode behavior, not about counting how many wires you used.

-Rule: Balanced/unbalanced describes the system, not the cable.
+Rule: Balanced/unbalanced describes the system, not only the cable.

 Rule: Any balanced ↔ unbalanced transition is a common-mode problem until proven otherwise.

-Rule: The feedline can become part of the antenna (and your symptoms will tell you when it does).
+Rule: The feedline can become part of the antenna when the return path is not controlled.

 • SWR changes when the feedline moves, routes differently, or gets closer to metal.